 Hello and welcome to Felician University!
 We are so pleased that you have joined us as a student.
 We look forward to helping you to achieve your academic and professional goals.
 We are delighted that you have chosen Felician University, the Franciscan University of New Jersey, to continue your education.
 We know you are eager to begin your journey - the information provided here will help to make your next step a successful one.

 Once you have completed the Orientation Check List above, here are some other things that you can do to prepare for starting your new degree program.

-If you have not taken college-level English or math, you will be required to take a placement examination prior to starting the program.
+If you have not taken university level English or math, you will be required to take a placement examination prior to starting the program.
 Please contact Academic Advising at 201.559.6043 to schedule an appointment for testing.

 Advisement, Registration, and Start of Classes

 Please visit our advisor website to identify your primary academic advisor, who will work with you to ensure you have a smooth and successful transition into your life as a Felician student.
 Your advisor will evaluate your transfer credits (if any), help you to register for classes, provide academic advisement, and identify upcoming start dates for your program.

 The State of New Jersey requires all students attending classes at our main University campuses in Lodi and Rutherford, as well as students pursuing the Master of Science in Nursing through our online program, to complete a health form.
 You will receive this form directly from the Felician Student Wellness Office.
 Please complete and return this form as soon as possible once you have received it.

 Financing Your Degree

 Felician University is committed to providing students with a nurturing and affordable academic environment - that's why we remain one of the most affordable private universities in New Jersey.